volarixs

 4. How volarixs Uses This Family

-• Linear models are used as baseline in experiment mode and as cheap workhorses in the prediction factory.
+• They serve as a baseline you select in an experiment and as cheap, fast candidates for the prediction factory.

 Compare Models on a Ticker & Horizon